 To user experience, the following parameters are considered as part of testing:

 Before starting with Infrastructure testing, the stakeholders should think about continuous configuration automation (SCM Tools) to automate the setup for Operating System and Software.
 The possibility of errors is minimized, thereby reducing Testing and Trouble Shooting overhead for newly provided infrastructure.

 Automated Configuration Management is desired for infrastructure provisioning to minimize manual mistakes and speed up ready-to-use infrastructure.
 Responsible Teams for given service layers should evaluate the State of the Art Tools like below in Figure 2:

-We will be sharing Part-II of this blog very soon, giving you much more information on Infrastructure testing and how effective and efficient it can be for your organization.
 In the meantime, if you would like to know more about Infrastructure testing or Performetriks, please contact us here.

 Keep up the great work!
 Happy Performance Engineering!